Internal communication

 Values, community, and honest communication when the future won't hold still.

-Business as usual is dead.
+Business as usual is over.

 And yet most of us are still operating as if the old playbook is going to hold.
 Waiting for clarity before we communicate.
 Staying positive and on-message while our employees are watching the world catch fire.
 Hoping that if we just get the next all-hands right, trust will come back.